graphhopper/graphhopper/docs/core/profiles.md

 ```

 Every profile has to include a unique name that is used to select the profile when executing routing queries.
 The vehicle
 and weighting fields are also required and need to match one of the values listed above.
-To use one of the profiles you
+To choose one of the profiles you
 need to use the `profile` parameter for your request, like `/route?point=49.5,11.1&profile=car` or
 `/route?point=49.5,11.1&profile=some_other_profile` in this example.